 “It’s not something that happens spur of the moment on the battlefield,” said Stephen Rapp, a former U.S. Ambassador-at-Large for War Crimes Issues who is advising Ukraine on prosecutions.
 “And so your ability to attribute responsibility to the highest level is much greater here.”

 Even where parents are dead, Rapp said, their children must be sheltered, fostered or adopted in Ukraine rather than deported to Russia.

-Russian law prohibits the adoption of foreign children.
+Russian law prohibits the adoption of foreign children without consent of the home country, which Ukraine has not given.
 But in May, Putin signed a decree making it easier for Russia to adopt and give citizenship to Ukrainian children without parental care — and harder for Ukraine and surviving relatives to win them back.

 Russia also has prepared a register of suitable Russian families for Ukrainian children, and pays them for each child who gets citizenship — up to $1,000 for those with disabilities.
 It holds summer camps for Ukrainian orphans, offers “patriotic education” classes and even runs a hotline to pair Russian families with children from Donbas.

 “It is absolutely a terrible story,” said Petro Andryushchenko, an adviser to the Mariupol mayor, who claims hundreds of children were taken from that city alone.
 “We don’t know if our children have an official parent or (stepparents) or something else because they are forcibly disappeared by Russian troops.”

 The picture is complicated by the fact that many children in Ukraine's so-called orphanages are not orphans at all.
 Ukraine's government acknowledged to the U.N. before the war that most children of the state “are not orphans, have no serious illness or disease and are in an institution because their families are in difficult circumstances.”